abn-volk/rtl4/README.md

 To use the plugin, export the project as a JAR file: Choose *File - Export - JAR File* and select the project's source files.
 In the *JAR Manifest Specification* step, browse to `META-INF/MANIFEST.MF`.
 Place the exported JAR file into USE's plugin directory (`lib/plugins`).

-A prebuilt binary is available on GitHub in the *Releases* section.
+Prebuilt binaries are available on GitHub under the *Releases* section.

 ## How to use
 Demo files are available on **RestrictedGraphTrafo**'s repository (https://github.com/vnu-dse/rtl), under `demo`.